 There was a study done by the Canadian Chiropractic Association on the biochemical effects of lumbar support in a mattress.
 They did this study because they found the major factors influencing the force on the body, particularly the spine, was gravity.
 The force of gravity can be enough to deform soft tissue while sleeping.
 This tissue deformation is what causes chronic back pain and lack of sleep.

-The results of this study found that participants that lied down on a lumbar supportive mattress had a significant reduction of contact pressure on the pelvic and thoracic region of the spine because the pressure from gravity was dispersed more thoroughly.
+The results of this study found that participants that lied down on a lumbar supportive mattress had a significant reduction of contact pressure on the pelvic and thoracic region of the spine because the pressure from gravity was dispersed more thoroughly during sleep.

 Steel Coil Base Support System